todbot/LinkM/README.md

 expected to be done entirely from the command-line using standard free Unix-like tools such as "make" and "gcc".

-There is a "build_all_host.sh" script that will build the host-side code on all OS platforms.
+There is a `build_all_host.sh` script that will build the host-side code on all OS platforms.

 Host code dependencies: